 Key Features

-They come in different materials.
+Rod holders come in different materials for multiple applications.
 Plastic, aluminum, and stainless steel are the most popular.
+For example, if you fish for large and powerful fish you will want a rigid rod holder that is galvanized or strong aluminum.
 When choosing the best rod holders, consider the following features:

 - Material Durability: Look for corrosion-resistant materials like stainless steel or heavy-duty plastic.